France : Safety by City

 PICKPOCKETS RISK : HIGH

-Pickpocketing is the most common crime in Paris targeting tourists, so take care of your personal possessions, especially in trains, metro stations, and any popular tourist areas.
+Pickpocketing is the most common crime in Paris targeting tourists, so take care of your possessions, especially in trains, metro stations, and any popular tourist areas.
 You can protect yourself by having less than $100 in cash with you at a time and using your hotel room safe.
 Never leave your bags or valuables unattended because they might be considered a security threat and can be destroyed by security officials.

 NATURAL DISASTERS RISK : LOW